-Preparing an event is an exciting and challenging task.
+Preparing for an event is an exciting and challenging task.
 Interestingly, something you should keep in mind from the very beginning is your marketing strategy.
 Why?
 Well, you might create the best event with the highest quality, but how will the attendees know if they don’t hear about it?

 This makes marketing a pivotal part of the process.
 This is why we have prepared three main strategies and ideas to make your event a success.